 The purpose of a home insurance policy is to protect you financially from the potentially devastating effects of a loss like a fire.
 Few people can afford to rebuild their homes from the ground up.
 But the right home insurance policy will do just that.

-Home insurance also provides protection from the liability risks that come with owning a home.
-That includes things like the risk of someone falling on your property or a tree on your land falling onto a neighbor’s home.
+Home insurance also protects from the liability risks that come with owning a home.
+That includes the risk of someone falling on your property or a tree on your land falling onto a neighbor’s home.

 Home insurance is not required by law.
 However, your mortgage lender will require you to purchase homeowners insurance to protect its investment in the property.
 If you own your home outright, you don’t have to carry home insurance.